lowlevelmetal/ndi-streamer/README.md

     -s "NDI Source Name"
 ```

+There are experimental inprogress versions available for vaapi and cuda. `ndistreamer_vaapi` and `ndistreamer_cuda`

 ## Running tests
+These tests are minimal and incomplete.
+It is on my todo list to create a better testing system.
-Build the debug version of the software as shown above then navigate into your build directory
+Build the version of the software you want, as shown above, then navigate into your build directory
 ```
 cd build
 ```